leto/ramit-briefcase/outline.md

 solve systems of ordinary differential equations.
 Contains various tests which verify the numeric solutions are within the expected tolerance of known exact solutions.

-### Helped add IPv6 support to Parrot

-This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris and the tests must handle the many different implementations of IPv6 across these operating systems.

 ### [Jitterbug](https://github.com/franckcuny/jitterbug) : Cross Language Continuous Integration for Git

 This continuous integration system currently runs test suites and emails on